More than 300 boys missing after gunmen raid school in northwest Nigeria

 “None of their children have been victims — we are sure of that,” she said.
 “Because this affects poor children, nothing is treated with seriousness.”

-Paquette reported from Dakar.
+Paquette reported from Dakar, Senegal.